-The term 'Put Option' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Put Option' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Put options are financial contracts that are entered into by two parties, the buyer of the option and the seller, or writer, of the option.
 They are generally called simply puts.
 A purchaser is able to establish a long position in a put option by buying the right to actually sell the instrument that underlies the put.

 This is done at a particular price called the strike price and is only valid with the options’ seller for a certain amount of time.
 Should you as the buyer of the option choose to exercise your rights, then the seller has to purchase the associated instrument off of you at the price that was set in advance, whatever the present market price proves to be.
 In consideration for the buyer gaining this option, you pay an option premium amount to the seller of the option.

 Put options are a form of insurance against loss.
 This is because they offer a guaranteed price and purchaser for a given amount of time for an associated instrument.
 Put option sellers also benefit when they obtain profits for selling you options that you do not choose to exercise.
 Options are almost never exercised if the instrument’s market value stays above the strike price within the put option contract time frame.

 You as a buyer of a put option also have the ability to make money.
 This is done by selling the associated instrument for a higher price and buying back the position for a significantly lower market price.
 When an option is not sold or exercised, it expires worthless, representing a total loss of the premium paid for it.